 If you are running macOS 10.13 High Sierra, confirm that you have upgraded SpiderOak ONE to the correct version for High Sierra.
 On High Sierra, the wrong version of ONE will silently fail to launch.
+This is an annoyance for which we apologize but it is due to changes made to the operating system between Sierra and High Sierra.

 Try all of the usual methods to launch it: